glowieframework / deploy

 README

-This is a plugin for Glowie Framework to deploy applications using automated SSH scripts.
-It allows support for notifications, tasks and environment variables.
+This is a plugin for Glowie Framework that allows deploying applications using automated SSH scripts.
+It supports notifications, tasks, and environment variables.

 Requirements